fromheten/fromheten.github.io/_posts/2017-04-15-Building_a_NixOS_server_from_a_Intel_NUC.md

 # cryptsetup luksOpen /dev/sda2 enc-pv
 ```

-* We create two logical volumes, a 8GB swap partition and the rest will be our root filesystem
+* We create two logical volumes, an 8GB swap partition and the rest will be our root filesystem

 ```
 # pvcreate /dev/mapper/enc-pv